tomas-stefano/notifiers/README.markdown

 # Notifiers

-Use notifications systems like growlm kib-notify in a simple and elegant way. :)
+Use notifications systems like growl, lib-notify in a simple and elegant way. :)

 ## Install